markw65/prettier-plugin-monkeyc/README.md

 To develop, run

 ```
-npm run build-debug
+npm run watch
 ```

+This will keep your build up to date as you make changes.
 You can then execute Prettier with

 ```
 npx prettier [ --write ] --plugin build/prettier-plugin-monkeyc.cjs ...